enso-org/ide/docs/product/searcher.md

   displayed between the selected node and the Searcher input.

-When the new searcher is displayed by pressing Tab and there is no selected node, and the user didn't type anything in searcher input yer, the panel below input shows the main menu.
+When the new searcher is displayed by pressing Tab and there is no selected node, and the user didn't type anything in searcher input yet, the panel below input shows the main menu.
 In other cases the list of suggestions is displayed instead.

 TODO: Add more description when visual part will be implemented.